laszloekovacs/linux-ricer/README.md

 ```

 ## how to install
 wget is installed by default.
-To get the install script, make it executable
+To get the install script, make it executable. use bash, sh will not recognize arrays
 ```
 wget https://tinyurl.com/2a6lrdw7/rice.sh
 chmod +x rice.sh